 We process personal data in accordance with the provisions of the European General Data Protection Regulation (GDPR) and the Swiss Federal Act on Data Protection (FADP):

-In addition, we obtain personal data from publicly available sources for client acquisition purposes.
+We also obtain personal data from publicly available sources for client acquisition purposes.

 Your data may be shared with EXPERTS and/or specialized IT service providers.
 As such, your data may be transferred to countries outside Switzerland or the European Economic Area (EEA).
-Personal data is transferred outside the EEA on the basis of declarations of adequacy or other appropriate safeguards, in particular standard data protection clauses adopted by the European Commission.
+Personal data is transferred outside the EEA on the basis of declarations of adequacy or other appropriate safeguards, in particular, the standard data protection clauses adopted by the European Commission.

-Taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, we make reasonable efforts to protect personal data against accidental and illegal destruction and loss.
-We strive to ensure that personal data is used properly and protected from unauthorized access, use or disclosure.
-We use a combination of process, technology and physical security controls to protect personal data from unauthorized access, use or disclosure.
+Taking into account the state of the art, the costs of implementation and the nature, scope, context, and purposes of processing as well as the varying risk of likelihood and severity for the rights and freedoms of natural persons, we make reasonable efforts to protect personal data against accidental and illegal destruction and loss.
+We strive to ensure that personal data is used properly and protected from unauthorized access, use, or disclosure.
+We use a combination of process, technology, and physical security controls to protect personal data from unauthorized access, use, or disclosure.

 In addition, access to personal data is restricted to employees, contractors, and agents who need such information to perform their assigned functions and to develop or improve our services.

-For our service offering, we receive data from our CLIENTS’ integration of components of Google Analytics (with the anonymizer function) on their websites.
+For our service offering, we receive data from our CLIENTS’ integration of components of Google Analytics (with the anonymization function) on their websites.
 We receive such data via Google.
 Google Analytics is a web analytics service.
-Web analytics is the collection, gathering, and analysis of data about the behavior of visitors to websites.
+Web analytics is the collection, gathering, and analysis of data about the behaviour of visitors to websites.
 A web analysis service collects, inter alia, data about the website from which a person has come (the so-called referrer), which sub-pages were visited, or how often and for what duration a sub-page was viewed.
-Web analytics are mainly used for the optimization of a website and in order to carry out a cost-benefit analysis of Internet advertising.
+Web analytics are mainly used for the optimization of a website and to carry out a cost-benefit analysis of Internet advertising.

 The operator of the Google Analytics component is Google Inc., 1600 Amphitheatre Pkwy, Mountain View, CA 94043-1351, United States.

 Google Analytics places a cookie on the information technology system of the data subject.
 The definition of cookies is explained above.
-With the setting of the cookie, Google is enabled to analyze the use of our website.
-With each call-up to one of the individual pages of this Internet site, which is operated by the controller and into which a Google Analytics component was integrated, the Internet browser on the information technology system of the data subject will automatically submit data through the Google Analytics component for the purpose of online advertising and the settlement of commissions to Google.
-During the course of this technical procedure, the enterprise Google gains knowledge of personal information, such as the IP address of the data subject, which serves Google, inter alia, to understand the origin of visitors and clicks, and subsequently create commission settlements.
+By placing the cookie, Google is able to analyze the use of our website.
+With each call-up of an individual page of this website, which is operated by the controller and upon which a Google Analytics component was integrated, the Internet browser on the information technology system of the data subject will automatically submit data through the Google Analytics component for the purpose of online advertising and the settlement of commissions to Google.
+During the course of this technical procedure, the company Google gains knowledge of personal information, such as the data subject’s IP address, which helps Google, inter alia, recognize the origin of visitors and clicks, and to subsequently generate commission settlements.

-The cookie is used to store personal information, such as the access time, the location from which the access was made, and the frequency of visits of our website by the data subject.
-With each visit to our Internet site, such personal data, including the IP address of the Internet access used by the data subject, will be transmitted to Google in the United States of America.
+The cookie is used to store personal information, such as the access time, the location from which the access was made, and the frequency of visits to our website by the data subject.
+With each visit to our website, such personal data, including the IP address of the Internet access used by the data subject, will be transmitted to Google in the United States of America.
 These personal data are stored by Google in the United States of America.
 Google may pass these personal data collected through the technical procedure to third parties.

-The data subject may, as stated above, prevent the setting of cookies through our website at any time by means of a corresponding adjustment of the web browser used and thus permanently deny the setting of cookies.
-Such an adjustment to the Internet browser used would also prevent Google Analytics from setting a cookie on the information technology system of the data subject.
+The data subject may, as stated above, prevent the placing of cookies by our website at any time through settings to the web browser used and to thereby permanently deny the placing of cookies.
+Such settings to the Internet browser used would also prevent Google Analytics from placing a cookie on the data subject’s information technology system.
 In addition, cookies already in use by Google Analytics may be deleted at any time via a web browser or other software programs.